manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 But you can also write a condition which isn't one of the two boolean values itself, but which resolves to a boolean *result*!

 A simple example would be `if (1 < 2) { ... }`.
-Neither `1` nor `<` nor `2` is a boolean value, but the combination of the three, `1 < 2`, creates an expression which has a boolean result and can thus be used as a condition in an if statement.
+Neither `1` nor `<` nor `2` is a boolean value, but the combination of the three, `1 < 2`, creates an expression which has a boolean result and can thus be used as a condition in an `if` statement.
 Because `1` is indeed less than `2`, the expression resolves to boolean value `true`, and the body of the `if` statement is executed.

 This shows how JavaScript knows how to resolve an expression in the condition part of an `if` statement to a boolean result, and *JavaScript tries really hard to do this in as many cases a possible*!

-Even when we do not provide a mathematical comparison between two numbers, but instead only provide a string value, JavaScript still wants to do its job and tries to resolve it into a boolean value.
+Even when we do not provide a mathematical comparison between two numbers, but instead only provide a string value, JavaScript still wants to do its job and tries to resolve that into a boolean value.

-We already talked about how JavaScript is able to translate a value of one type into matching value of another type - remember how `2 * "3"` results in number value `6` because JavaScript knows how to convert string value `"3"` into number value `3` before the addition happens.
+We already talked about how JavaScript is able to translate a value of one type into the matching value of another type - remember how `2 * "3"` results in number value `6` because JavaScript knows how to convert string value `"3"` into number value `3` before the addition with `2` happens.

 In the same vein, JavaScript knows that because the `if` condition `"false"` is not a boolean value, but a string value, it must first be translated, or *cast*, into a boolean value.
 For a statement like `if ("false") { ... }`, JavaScript does this automatically.